abdeldjalil-diaf/medicinal-plants-borj/README.md

-# medicinal-plants-borj
-An educational and scientific web project about medicinal plants in Borj Bou Arreridj, providing information about their uses, benefits, and traditional applications.
+This project is an educational and scientific website developed to present detailed information about medicinal plants found in Borj Bou Arreridj, Algeria.

+The platform provides information about plant names, medicinal uses, health benefits, and their role in traditional medicine.
+The website aims to raise awareness about natural remedies and promote knowledge of local plant biodiversity.

+Built using:

+HTML

+CSS

+JavaScript

+The project was developed as part of a university academic assignment.